22 Best Museums in Istanbul + Where to Eat Near Each One

 12. Panorama 1453 History Museum

-1453 is one of the most significant years in Turkish history.
-It was the year that Sultan Mehmet the Conqueror overpowered Byzantine forces to gain control over Constantinople.
+1453 is one of the most significant years in Turkish history, the year Sultan Mehmet the Conqueror overpowered Byzantine forces to take Constantinople.

-It is located near the point where the Ottomans breached the walls of the Byzantium Empire.
-It’s famous for its panoramic painting.
-The optical illusion coupled with the sounds will make you feel like you’re in the midst of the battle.
-If you can’t make it, you may want to visit their website.
-You can download an app to get a feel for the painting.
+The museum stands near the point where the Ottomans breached the walls of the Byzantine Empire, and it is famous for its panoramic painting.
+The optical illusion, paired with the battle sounds, puts you in the middle of the siege.
+If you can’t make it in person, the museum’s app gives a feel for the painting.

 Visiting hours & admission: Panorama 1453 History Museum website